-Marca Bristo is a nationally and internationally acclaimed leader in the disability rights movement.
-Today, she is leading a campaign to promote the United States ratification of the UN Convention on the Rights of People with Disabilities.
+As a nationally and internationally acclaimed leader in the disability rights movement, Marca Bristo led the campaign to promote the United States ratification of the UN Convention on the Rights of People with Disabilities.
 She passed away on September 8, 2019.
 Bridget Hayman at Access Living, the organization that Marca founded and ran, described her life in an article at accessliving.org.

 Ms. Bristo is the recipient of three presidential appointments from President Clinton and one congressional appointment to disability policy positions.
 She has received numerous awards and recognitions, including the Distinguished Service Award of the President of the United States; the Americans with Disabilities Act Award for her role in the creation and passage of the law; the Henry B. Betts Laureate, considered the Nobel Prize in the rehabilitation / disability field; and the 1993 United Way of Chicago Executive of the Year Award.